bodnaristvan/learn-yarn/README.md

 ```

 ## Update the version of the developed package
-Shows `yarn` version, the version of the locally developed package from package.json, and asks for a new version number.
+Shows the local package version from package.json, and asks for a new version number.
 Automatically updates package.json and commits the change.

 `yarn version`

 ```bash